PodcastsChristendomAsk Catholics

 https://ko-fi.com/petersbarque

-Peter’s Barque is a catechetical music project by Justin West.
-The music and art are created digitally—but the theology, the words, and the heart behind it are entirely his.
+Peter’s Barque is a catechetical musical project by Justin West.
+He’s a catechist, not a musician.
+The music is created primarily through digital means—and the art is AI—but the words, heart, and soul are his.

 Subscribe to Ask Catholics on Soundwise